HomeSpan/HomeSpan/docs/Pixels.md

   * where *r*, *g*, and *b*, represent 8-bit red, green, and blue values over the range 0-255, *w* represents an optional 8-bit value for warm-white, and *c* represents an optional 8-bit value for cool-white.
 The white values may be left unspecified, in which case they default to 0
   * returns a **Color** object
   * example: `myColor.RGB(255,255,0)` sets myColor to bright yellow
   * example: `myColor.RGB(255,0,0,128,128) sets myColor to a a combination maximium-intensity red with half-intensity warm- and cool-white

 * `Color HSV(float h, float s, float v, double w=0, double c=0)`

   * where *h*=Hue, over the range 0-360; *s*=Saturation percentage from 0-100; and *v*=Brightness percentage from 0-100.
 These values are converted to equivalent 8-bit RGB values (0-255) for storage in the **Color** object.
-Note the *w* and *c* values are treated separately and represent optional brightness percentages the warm-white and cool-white LEDs.
+Note the *w* and *c* values are treated separately and represent optional Brightness percentages (0-100) for the warm-white and cool-white LEDs.
 Similar to above, the warm-white and cool-white values may be left unspecified, in which case they default to 0
   * returns a **Color** object
   * example: `myColor.HSV(120,100,50)` sets myColor to fully-saturated green with 50% brightness